-VOTE BY INTERNET - www.proxyvote.com

-Use the Internet to transmit your voting instructions up until 11:59 PM.
-Eastern Time on September 4, 2018.
+VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11-59 PM.
+Eastern Time on September 3, 2019 for shares held directly and by 11-59 PM.
+Eastern Time on September 1, 2019 for shares held in a Plan.
 Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by us in mailing proxy materials, you can consent to receive all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS

+If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receive all future proxy statements, proxy cards and annual reports electronically via email or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903

-Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time on September 4, 2018.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
+Eastern Time on September 3, 2019 for shares held directly and by 11:59 P.M.
+Eastern Time on September 1, 2019 for shares held in a Plan.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Daktronics, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
-Only cards received on or before September 4, 2018 are recorded.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Daktronics, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Only cards received on or before September 3, 2019 are recorded.